d-e-e-p/fixed-size-string-buffer/README.md

 with `1000, 10, 3>` the limit is 1000 * 10.3 = 10300 chars, with `100, 10, 3>` the buffer limit
 is 100 * 10.3 = 1030 characters.

-Bottom line: if you know the string lengths up front then the fastest approach is BoostCircularBuffer.
+Bottom line: if we know the string lengths up front then the fastest approach is BoostCircularBuffer.
-If strings lengths are variable and there are advantages to pre-allocation of memory, FixedSizeStringBuffer gives similar speeds for push operation.
+If strings lengths are variable and there are advantages to pre-allocation of memory, FixedSizeStringBuffer gives similar speeds.

 ### Porting